 Last month I was rushed to the emergency room.
-The blood work showed I had a blood clot which may have caused two possible mild heart attacks.
-Talk about a real eye opener.
+The blood work showed I had a blood clot which may have caused a heart attack.
+Talk about a real eye-opener.

-If you keep up with my posts, you’ll know that I’ve been on keto and low-carb diets, off and on, since March of 2018.
-Off and on, mostly because keto is hard to maintain due to it’s restrictive menu, and because 40 plus years of eating carbs is hard to break.
+If you keep up with my posts, you’ll know that I’ve been on keto and low-carb diets since March of 2018.
+Off and on mostly because keto is hard to maintain due to a restrictive menu.
+Also, 40 plus years of eating carbs are hard to break.

-My eating habits are now 100% better than they used to be, so honestly, I never considered that a “heart attack” would be a major concern for me.
+My eating habits are now 100% better than they used to be.
+I never considered that a heart attack would be a major concern.

-Due to the fact that my real father died of a heart attack, and my mother had her first heart attack around my age, and her first stroke not long afterward, I take this very seriously.
+My real father died of a heart attack.
+My mother had her first heart attack around my age and her first stroke not long afterward.
+I take this seriously.

 I stopped taking the hormone replacements the doctor had prescribed and replaced them with flaxseed.
 Flaxseed is known for its phytoestrogens, which mimics estrogen in the body.

-I now HIGHLY recommend this supplement to your daily diet, as I’ve reaped great benefits.
+I highly recommend adding this supplement to your daily diet (if you’re female), as I’ve reaped great benefits.

-Although the heart attack was suspected to be medication related, not really knowing that for sure, and knowing what issues my mother and birth father had, helped me to step up my eating plan.
+Although the heart attack was suspected to be medication-related, I stepped up my eating plan.
 I am now more dedicated to eating nutritious foods.

 I want to share with you what I have already experienced from doing that.

-I did this to get the estrogen, antioxidant, fiber, vitamins, and heart health benefits.
+I did this to get the estrogen, antioxidants, fiber, vitamins, and heart health benefits.
 Also, these foods are known to help fight cancer.

 The benefits I have seen so far are tremendous!

-I now have less inflammation, my skin is softer (so much so that my husband noticed), my joints feel less inflamed and more lubricated, psoriasis issues have improved and are almost completely healed, my hands look at least five years younger (due to the omega 3’s contained in the flaxseed and the antioxidants contained in the blueberries & strawberries, I’m assuming), and below I will explain what has changed in my breasts.
+I have less inflammation, softer skin, less inflamed joints, psoriasis issues have improved, my hands look at least five years younger, and below I will explain what has changed in my breasts.

 Due to pain and feeling extra lumps in my breast, I had my first mammogram at 39 years of age.
 It showed signs of a tumor and came back inconclusive for cancer because of having dense breast tissue.